 Figure 3.
 Let-7a relative affinity measurements of compensatory target sites.

-A) Comparison of replicate compensatory library measurements.
+(A) Comparison of replicate compensatory library measurements.
 Independently prepared AGO2-let-7a and compensatory site RNA libraries were used to perform RBNS and generate relative affinity measurements for 12,XXX enumerated 3′ paired site architectures.
 Relative affinities for the canonical seed sites are also determined by occurrences in the random region of the library and are denoted.

-B) Relative affinity of let-7a sites across different site lengths and loop lengths.
+(B) Relative affinity of let-7a sites across different site lengths and loop lengths.
 The architecture of the sites examined is shown, bottom right: sites begin pairing at register 11 and contain an AC seed mismatch at position 7.
 Relative affinities for the seed mismatch site alone (black), the 6mer seed site (green) and the 8mer seed site (red) are denoted for comparison.

-C) Comparison of the relative affinities of a let-7a 7nt 3′ paired site beginning at register 11 across all possible seed mismatched positions and identities (N = 18) and loop lengths.
+(C) Comparison of the relative affinities of a let-7a 7nt 3′ paired site beginning at register 11 across all possible seed mismatched positions and identities (N = 18) and loop lengths.
 Pairing architecture is shown, bottom.
 The rows are ranked by the affinity of the seed-mismatched site alone, which is shown in the first column of the heatmap.
 Color intensity designates higher affinity sites.

-D) Comparison of the change in KD due to 3′ pairing across seed mismatch position, identity, and loop length.
+(D) Comparison of the change in KD due to 3′ pairing across seed mismatch position, identity, and loop length.
 Values are determined by computed the fold change in affinity of the seed mismatched site with a 3′ paired site to the seed mismatched site with no 3′ pairing.
 Color intensity designates a larger fold increase in affinity due to 3′ pairing.
 Schematic to the right shows a single example of a site with all the major features, register, loop length, site lengths, and seed mismatch, shown.
 Bottom schematic shows the endogenous C. elegans let-7a miRNA and lin-41 compensatory target site, with that site architecture denoted in the heatmap with a white box.

 Figure 4.
-3′-site pairing energetics across miRNAs.
-A) The change in KD due to a 7-nt 3′ site across different seed mismatches, loop-lengths, register, and miRNAs.
+3′-site pairing energetics between different miRNAs

+(A) The change in KD due to a 7-nt 3′ site across different seed mismatches, loop-lengths, register, and miRNAs.
 Each heatmap is as in Figure 3D, where the intensity denotes the increase in KD due to a 3′ site, each row is a different seed mismatches, and each columns is increasing loop size (nt).
 Rows are ranked by the seed-mismatch affinity alone without 3′ paired sites.
 Horizontally, heatmaps are displayed by pairing to different registers of the miRNA, from register 9 to the last possible pairing register given the length of the miRNA.
 Vertically, data for different miRNAs, let-7a, miR-1, and miR-155 are shown.
 For all miRNAs the labels for the rows of the heatmaps are shown in Figure 3B for let-7a, and Figure 4B for miR-1 and miR-155.
 Registers containing the most increase in affinity due to 3′ sites are denoted by a blue box.
 Bottom shows schematic of miR-155 pairing at register 9 and register 17.

-B) Heatmaps for registers containing the most increase in affinity due to 3′ sites.
+(B) Heatmaps for registers containing the most increase in affinity due to 3′ sites.
 Left) miR-1 at register 12 and right) miR-155 at register 15.
 Rows are seed site mismatch and position and are ranked by seed site affinity.
 Columns are displayed by increasing loop length (nt).

-C) Average increase in affinity due to 3′ sites across register for different miRNAs.
+(C) Average increase in affinity due to 3′ sites across register for different miRNAs.
 Values are the mean of all seed mismatched and position sites across the top 5 loop lengths, which are different for each miRNA and register, as seen in Figure 4A.